rgwood/RezoningScraper/README.md

 ## To Do

-- [ ] GitHub Actions for build+test
-- [x] `--dry-run` flag that doesn't update the local DB
-- [x] Add retries to the token fetching.
-It times out fairly often
-- [x] Some kind of development cache thingy.
-The API is slowwwww and that makes iterative development painful
-- [ ] Discord integration?
-- [ ] Twitter integration
-- [ ] Display more project fields?
-- [ ] [This is rough](https://github.com/rgwood/RezoningScraper/blob/ca38460e6ffbd177ef842b0362ff3449737bf3a5/RezoningScraper/TokenHelper.cs#L54-L60), there's gotta be a better way to query JSON
-- [ ] Consider archiving old versions of projects
-- [x] Hook up to Sentry for error reporting
+- [ ] Hook up to Sentry for error reporting
-- [ ] Script deployment+setup (just rsync and cron lol) to a remote server
+- [ ] Add option to post to Bluesky
-- [x] Strip line breaks from project titles - CoV does that sometimes and it breaks the Slack link format.
-- [x] Consider excluding `published -> archived` state transitions from Slack.
-Lots of noise, not particularly useful